Post-Nothing

 Post-Nothing is the debut studio album by Canadian rock duo Japandroids.

-The album was originally released in Canada on April 28, 2009 by Unfamiliar Records.
+The album was originally released in Canada on 28 April 2009, by Unfamiliar Records.
 Pitchfork awarded 'Best New Music' to both the album and lead single "Young Hearts Spark Fire", helping to expose the band to a large audience outside of Canada.
-Japandroids were subsequently signed to Polyvinyl, who re-released the album worldwide on August 4, 2009.
+Japandroids were subsequently signed to Polyvinyl, who re-released the album worldwide on 4 August 2009.

 Background

 The band self-financed the recording of Post-Nothing in the summer of 2008, with the intention of self-releasing it in 2009.
 However, by the fall of 2008, King and Prowse had become convinced that the band was going nowhere, and mutually decided to call it quits at the end of the year.
 It was agreed that they would self-release the album early in 2009, but would not promote it.

 In January 2009, Japandroids signed to independent Canadian label Unfamiliar Records, who were eager to release the album, despite the band's reservations about continuing.
 Frustrated by label interest only after they had decided to break-up, King and Prowse reluctantly agreed to continue Japandroids temporarily, and began performing live again.
 In March 2009, taste-making website Pitchfork awarded the song "Young Hearts Spark Fire" a 'Best New Music' designation, instantly exposing the band to a large audience outside of Canada.

+Brian King would later state in 2013 during an interview with Vice that "Shitgaze" was one of the titles they had considered before settling on Post-Nothing.

+Music and lyrics

+Chris Morgan of Yardbarker assessed the style on Post-Nothing: "While Vampire Weekend were taking indie in one direction, Japandroids went down a completely different path.
+The duo was loud, sloppy and infectious.
+They yelped out lengthy songs about being young and partying.
+Post-Nothing [...] brought some of the lo-fi, DIY fire back to indie."